ChristabelChomba/ChristabelChomba.github.io/index.md

 ## Let's Work Together

-Whether you're building a data governance framework from scratch, navigating the Kenya Data Protection Act, or thinking seriously about what responsible AI means for your organisation — we'd like to talk.
+Whether you're building a data governance framework from scratch, navigating the Kenya Data Protection Act, or thinking seriously about what responsible AI means for your organisation — I'd like to talk.

 <a href="/contact" class="btn-mama-primary">Get In Touch</a>